-To the Plan Administrator of the Hudson Global, Inc. 401(k) Savings Plan
+To the Plan Administrator of the Hudson Global, Inc. 401(k) Savings:

-We have audited the accompanying statements of net assets available for benefits of the Hudson Global, Inc. 401(k) Savings Plan (the "Plan") as of December 31, 2013 and 2012, and the related statement of changes in net assets available for benefits for the year ended December 31, 2013.
+We have audited the accompanying statements of net assets available for plan benefits of the Hudson Global, Inc. 401(k) Savings (the Plan) as of December 31, 2014 and 2013, and the related statement of changes in net assets available for plan benefits for the year ended December 31, 2014.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.